1808 United States presidential election

-The 1808 United States presidential election was the sixth quadrennial presidential election, held from Friday, November 4, to Wednesday, December 7, 1808.
+Presidential elections were held in the United States from November 4 to December 7, 1808.
 The Democratic-Republican candidate James Madison defeated Federalist candidate Charles Cotesworth Pinckney decisively.

 Madison had served as Secretary of State since President Thomas Jefferson took office in 1801.
 Jefferson, who had declined to run for a third term, threw his strong support behind Madison, a fellow Virginian.
-Sitting Vice President George Clinton and former Ambassador James Monroe both challenged Madison for leadership of the party, but Madison won his party's nomination and Clinton was re-nominated as vice president.
+Sitting Vice President George Clinton and former Ambassador James Monroe both challenged Madison for leadership of the party, but Madison won his party's nomination and Clinton was renominated as vice president.
 The Federalists chose to re-nominate Pinckney, a former ambassador who had served as the party's 1804 nominee, again alongside Rufus King.

 Despite the unpopularity of the Embargo Act of 1807, Madison won the vast majority of electoral votes outside of the Federalist stronghold of New England.
 Clinton received six electoral votes for president from his home state of New York.
 This election was the first of two instances in American history in which a new president was selected but the incumbent vice president won re-election, the other being in 1828.